 - you have certain bone marrow problems (eg, low blood platelet levels, low red blood cell levels, low white blood cell levels) with prior chemotherapy

 - you have severe liver problems

-- you have severe heart problems, severe irregular heartbeat, or recently had a heart attack
+- you have severe heart problems or have recently had a heart attack

 - you have taken or will be taking palifermin within 24 hours before or after using doxorubicin